flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 For example, they will test if \f$ H H^Tx = x\f$, and if \f$ Q^{\frac{1}{2}}Q^{\frac{1}{2}}x = Qx\f$ for various different vectors \f$x\f$.

-\section Linking Linking to your model using EMPIRE
-\todo Write a bit about how to put the MPI commands into the model, or point to where that is. <a href="http://www.met.reading.ac.uk/~darc/empire">www.met.reading.ac.uk/~darc/empire</a>
+\section Linking Linking to your model using EMPIRE Full instructions on how to put the EMPIRE MPI commands into a new model can be found at <a href="http://www.met.reading.ac.uk/~darc/empire">www.met.reading.ac.uk/~darc/empire</a>.

 \section Running Running
 For example, to run \b N_MDL copies of the model with \b N_DA copies of empire, then the following are possible: